Car Accident Injury Lawyer in Laredo

 (back to top)

-At the Law Office of John R. Solis, our experience shows us that traumatic brain injuries are common in car accidents.
+Our experience shows us that traumatic brain injuries are common in car accidents.
 According to the National Institute of Neurological Disorders and Stroke, half of all traumatic brain injuries received their injuries in car accidents.
 TBIs occur when someone suffers a violent blow to the head, leading to brain injury or damage.
 In a car accident, that blow can occur when a person's head hits a solid object inside or outside the vehicle.

 - Blurred vision